balajiselvaraj1601/RCF_Pytorch_Updated/README.md

 # RCF_Pytorch_Updated
-Pytorch implementation of RCF.
+Pytorch re-implementation of RCF.
 This PyTorch implementation is based on awesome implementation by XuanyiLi.
-There were minor performance fixes introduced in this implementation.
+There were minor performance fixes made in this implementation.

-Major Chances are as follows
+Major Changes are as follows
 1. Fixing the weights of the upsampling layer [based on work by Weijian Xu for PyTorch HED  implementation]

+        Initializing the value of upsampling layer each time during training would make the training less stable.
+In this repo, the upsampling layer weights get initialized only during the model initialization step.

 2. Setting the parameters of weight_deconv5 as shown below [based on Original RCF Implementation]

         # self.weight_deconv5 =  make_bilinear_weights(32, 1).cuda()